kaiachain/kaia-docs/docs/nodes/endpoint-node/install-endpoint-nodes.md

 ### EN Data Directory Creation <a id="en-data-directory-creation"></a>

-Considering the fact that the size of Klaytn blockchain data keeps increasing, it is recommended to use a big enough storage.
+Considering the fact that the size of Kaia blockchain data keeps increasing, it is recommended to use a big enough storage.
 You need to create the directory on your desired path.

 ```text
 $ sudo mkdir -p /var/kend/data